tinaponting/genesis-child-themes/README.md

 * Amelia: Function.php line 165 change it to your own adress!

 * Romo theme with: woocommerce, bbpress, still works but never used by me.
 Updated and not neccecy links taken away, tested with the latest ofcouse:)

+* Travel theme: Function.php change: 159 to your own domain!

+-*
+For icons: For Icons best use: https://www.favicon-generator.org